Henry Cisneros: Latino affairs

-Cisneros is the co-creator of the National Hispanic Leadership Agenda, a group that comes together on a quadrennial basis to present a platform on the major issues facing the Latino community, and the nation as a whole.
+Cisneros is the co-creator of the National Hispanic Leadership Agenda.
+This group convenes quadrennially to provide a platform for discussing the major issues facing the Latino community and the nation as a whole.
 Additionally, Cisneros is a co-founder of the New American Alliance, a national organization united to promote the economic advancement of the American Latino community.

 Cisneros has spoken to every major Latino group across the US and has served on the boards of numerous Latino organizations.
 He has also been honored with many awards and recognitions for his involvement and commitment to Latino issues.
-In 2007, Cisneros received the prestigious Maestro Award for Leadership, at the Latino Leaders Summit, hosted by Latino Leaders magazine.
+In 2007, Cisneros received the prestigious Maestro Award for Leadership at the Latino Leaders Summit, hosted by Latino Leaders magazine.
 In selecting Cisneros for the honor, Jorge Ferraez, publisher of Latino Leaders stated: "Henry Cisneros has demonstrated a life-long dedication to public service and improving the life of Latinos.
 At a time when the Latino community is prospering, we are pleased to honor Cisneros as a leader who has spent decades paving the way for Latino success in education, housing, and business."

-The Latino population is estimated to grow to 63 million and make up 25 percent of the U.S. population by 2050, according to U.S. Census Bureau estimates.
-With that on the horizon, Cisneros says the global competitiveness of the United States hinges on the progress of the country's Hispanic population, the fastest-growing minority group.
+The Latino population is projected to reach 63 million and account for 25 percent of the U.S. population by 2050, according to the U.S. Census Bureau.
+With that on the horizon, Cisneros says the United States' global competitiveness hinges on the progress of its Hispanic population, the fastest-growing minority group.

 "The Latino population is growing so rapidly that American progress in the coming century is inextricably linked to the progress of the Latino community," Cisneros said.
 "Any investment in services that help lift Latinos into the middle class is an investment in the future of the entire country."

-Cisneros said Hispanic immigrants must invest in American society by mastering English, putting their children through school, buying homes, providing their families with health care, and participating enthusiastically in civic, community and religious activities.
-In 2009, he created the nonprofit group, Our Pledge, to help immigrants integrate into American society by improving language skills and expanding their participation in military service and civic activities.
+Cisneros said Hispanic immigrants must invest in American society by mastering English, putting their children through school, buying homes, providing their families with health care, and participating enthusiastically in civic, community, and religious activities.
+In 2009, he created the nonprofit group "Our Pledge" to help immigrants integrate into American society by improving their language skills and expanding their participation in military service and civic activities.